 A defining feature to a metal seal is in its coating.
 ASE not only provides typical finishes such as nickel, silver, copper and gold but developed its own proprietary, wear-resistant coating called NCCM, which is a low stress coating for seals that leverages a unique plating process.
 Due to its unique properties, the coating migrates to the mating hardware, serving as a “skin” between mating hardware and seal.
 This helps reduce wear, particularly with large diameter seals, and can help extend the life of expensive mating hardware.

-Along with Saint-Gobain Seals’ focus on customer centricity, ASE is committed to making THE difference for their customers whether it is visiting onsite with their engineering experts, running in-house testing or designing a custom metal seal solution.
+Along with Omniseal Solutions’ focus on customer centricity, ASE is committed to going beyond for their customers whether it is visiting onsite with their engineering experts, running in-house testing or designing a custom metal seal solution.

 Ready to get your metal on?
 Contact us today to find out how we can put our metal sealing expertise to work for you!